buildkite/docs/pages/agent/v3/macos.md

 sed -i '' "s/xxx/INSERT-YOUR-AGENT-TOKEN-HERE/g" "$(brew --prefix)"/etc/buildkite-agent/buildkite-agent.cfg
 ```

-In the above command, you only need to replace `INSERT-YOUR-AGENT-TOKEN-HERE` and then run the command.

 If you don't use Homebrew you should follow the [Linux](/docs/agent/v3/linux) install instructions.

 ## SSH key configuration